zilevus/INR/README.txt

 The idea behind this is that the serving computer supplies a file with a new induced error on each line, and that they are in the order that we would like them to appear during application runtime.

+** This is contained in the readfileforerrors.js file **

+Scoring is currently done as an average of all scores returned, and converted into a text string that can be read by the patient.

 Instructions for Convenience --